How Does a 3D Printer Work?

-Not too long ago, the idea of 3-D printing – creating three-dimensional objects using machines that add layers of material on top of one another – seemed novel.
+Not too long ago, the idea of 3D printing — creating three-dimensional objects using machines that add layers of material on top of one another — seemed novel.
 If you say you're going to print something from your computer, most people still think of two-dimensional printing, putting toner or ink on a piece of paper.
-Now, although many people may not have experienced 3-D printing themselves, they may very well know what you're talking about.
-And 3-D printers have become affordable enough to start showing up in homes, makerspaces and classrooms.
+Now, although many people know what 3D printing is, they're likely wondering: How does a 3D printer work?

-3-D printing uses a family of manufacturing technology called additive manufacturing (AM).
-AM is the means of creating an object by adding material to the object layer by layer.
+3D printing uses a family of manufacturing technology called additive manufacturing (AM).
+AM is the means of creating an object by adding material to the object, layer by layer.
 AM is the current terminology established by ASTM International (formerly the American Society for Testing and Materials) [source: Gibson, et, al.].
-Throughout its history, additive manufacturing in general has gone by various names: stereolithography, 3-D layering and 3-D printing.
-This article uses the term 3-D printing because it's more well known.

 Advertisement